Worship

 The Church is currently offering two Sunday service at 8:00 and 10:00 a.m.

-The church office hours are from 9:30 a.m. to 5:30 p.m., if you would like to leave a message your call will be returned.
+The church office hours are from 9:30 a.m. to 5:30 p.m., Monday to Friday.
+If you would like to leave a message your call will be returned.

 Eucharist and Love